Posts

 Image

-Pt En < change language In this post we prove what the minimum number of moves to solve the problem of the Tower of Hanoi is!
+Pt En In this post we prove what the minimum number of moves to solve the problem of the Tower of Hanoi is!
 Claim: let $T(n)$ denote the number of moves it takes to solve the Tower of Hanoi with $n$ disks; then $T(n) = 2^{n}-1$.
 Twitter proof: note that to solve the problem with $n$ disks, we first have to move the top $n-1$ disks to one of the two poles, move the bottom disk (the bigger one) to the remaining pole, and then move the top $n-1$ disks to the top of the bigger disk.
 Each time we move the top $n-1$ disks to another pole we must take, at least, $T(n-1)$ moves (by definition of $T$) hence we clearly have $T(n) = 2T(n-1) + 1$.
 Just notice that $B(n) = 2^n - 1$ satisfies the recurrence relation and that $T(0) = B(0) = 0$.
-If you are having trouble understanding what I mean by to solve the problem with $n$ disks, we first have to move the top $n-1$ disks to one of the two poles, move the bottom disk (the bigger one) to the remaining
+If you are having trouble understanding what I mean by to solve the problem with $n$ disks, we first have to move the top $n-1$ disks to one of the two poles, move the bottom disk (the bigger one) to the remaining pole, and then move t...

 Markov Decision Processes 03: optimal policy variation